xmas-ar/xNMS/docs/source/automation/scheduling.md

 time zone configuration, as it may not match the user's local time zone.
-Often in network administration, the server will be set to UTC (Coordinated Universal Time), but for verification, the current server time will always be displayed in the bottom-left corner of eNMS in the navigation panel:
+Often in network administration, the server will be set to UTC (Coordinated Universal Time), but for verification, the current server time will always be displayed in the bottom-left corner of xNMS in the navigation panel:

 ![](../_static/automation/scheduling/nav_panel_time.png)